banner

 2 Pigeons (Columbidae)

 Lots of people keep pigeons either because of their beautiful looks or because of the Pigeons ability to return home from afar (Homing Pigeons).
+In the past there was another reason for keeping pigeons, especially in France, pigeaon meat was considered a delicatecy!
 Many of these pigeons escaped and mixed with pigeons that lost their way to create a new species: the Town Pigeon.
-Thus we have no idea whether the one below is such a Town Pigeon or if it is a resting Homing Pigeon.
+Thus we have no idea whether the one below is such a Town Pigeon or if this is a resting Homing Pigeon.

 This could be a Homing Pigeon that got lost on the way, or is resting for a bit.